 - In-date

 - Labelled

-- Provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage.
+- Provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage

 The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date.

-All medicines will be stored safely.
-Pupils will be informed about where their medicines are at all times and be able to access them immediately.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils (or staff supporting the pupils) and not locked away.
+All medicines will be stored safely in the lockable safe either on the wall or in the fridge in the kitchen in the Parents' Room.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to children in their classrooms and not be locked away.
+Emergency salbutamol inhalers are available for use in each Key Stage.

-Medicines will be returned to parents to arrange for safe disposal when no longer required.
+Medicines will be returned to parents to arrange for safe disposal when no longer required or out of date.